-So, at which point do you actually have a problem, and when is it just, “a Jeep Thing”?
+So, at which point do you have a problem, and when is it just, “a Jeep Thing”?
 Well, usually these aerodynamics and wind issues manifest themselves anywhere from around 55mph.
 A strong crosswind or headwind will aggravate and exaggerate any pre-existing noises inside the cabin.

 Don’t expect the Wrangler to offer similar sound deadening to that of a premium SUV.
-The Wrangler is purpose-built and more utilitarian in design, so it lacks a lot of sounds dampening and padding other manufactures in a similar category.
+The Wrangler is purpose-built and more utilitarian in design, so it lacks a lot of sound dampening and padding than other manufacturers in a similar category.

 Freedom Panel Alignment

 The factory design of the freedom panel is very poorly insulated.
-The reason for this is, its only purpose is to protect you from natural elements and not to carry any loads or form part of the vehicle’s support structure.
+The reason for this is, that its only purpose is to protect you from natural elements and not to carry any loads or form part of the vehicle’s support structure.

 Let’s look at that in more detail next

 The first thing you should do is inspect the hardtop for sagging or any visible misalignment.
 Next, you need to disengage the latches on the windshield frame.